-The use of a Qualified Intermediary is essential to completing a successful IRC §1031 tax deferred exchange.
+The use of a Qualified Intermediary is essential to completing a successful IRC §1031 Tax Deferred Exchange.
 Investment Property Exchange Services, Inc. (IPX1031), as a professional Qualified Intermediary, performs several vital functions in an exchange and operates under the “safe harbor” set out in Treas.
 Reg.
 1.1031(k)-1(g)(4).
 Although the process of completing an exchange is relatively simple, the rules are complicated and filled with potential pitfalls.
-IPX1031 has developed a national reputation as the industry leader for Qualified Intermediary services due to our substantial exchange experience and our unyielding commitment to our clients.
-We work closely with all parties involved to ensure a smooth §1031 exchange transaction.
-When choosing a Qualified Intermediary, the two most critical factors for evaluation are safety and security of exchange funds and competency of staff.
+IPX1031 has developed a national reputation as the industry leader for Qualified Intermediary

 Acts as a “Qualified” Intermediary

-A person who has acted as the taxpayer’s employee, attorney, accountant, investment banker or broker, or real estate agent or broker within the two year period preceding the date of the transfer of the Relinquished Property by the Exchanger is treated as an agent of the Exchanger and is specifically disqualified from being a Qualified Intermediary.
+A person who has acted as the taxpayer’s employee, attorney, accountant, investment banker or broker, or real estate agent or broker within the two-year period preceding the date of the transfer of the Relinquished Property by the Exchanger is treated as an agent of the Exchanger and is specifically disqualified from being a Qualified Intermediary.

 Creates the Exchange of Properties

 The IRS stipulates that a reciprocal trade or actual exchange must take place in each exchange transaction.
-This means the Exchanger must assign to the Qualified Intermediary (1) their interest as seller of the Relinquished Property and (2) their interest as buyer of the Replacement Property.
+This means the Exchanger must assign to the Qualified Intermediary (1) their contractual interest as seller of the Relinquished Property and (2) their contractual interest as buyer of the Replacement Property.
 Because the Qualified Intermediary becomes an actual principal in the transaction, a reciprocal trade is created, even when the Exchanger is purchasing the Replacement Property from someone other than the buyer of their Relinquished Property.
 For IRC §1031 purposes, the Qualified Intermediary is treated as acquiring the Relinquished and Replacement Properties when the Exchanger assigns their rights in the respective purchase and sale contracts to the Qualified Intermediary.
 It is not necessary for the Qualified Intermediary to be in the chain of title.

 Holds Exchange Funds